codesue/kelly/README.md

 - `id`: The row number for the data entry, starting at 1.
 Generally corresponds to the rank of the word.
-- `raw_frequency`: The raw frequency of the word or -1.0 if not available.
+- `raw_frequency`: The raw frequency of the word.
-- `relative_frequency`: The relative frequency of the word measured in number of occurences per million words or -1.0 if not available.
+- `relative_frequency`: The relative frequency of the word measured in number of occurences per million words.
 - `cefr_level`: The CEFR level (A1, A2, B1, B2, C1, C2) of the word.
-- `source`: Whether the word came from SweWAC, translation lists (T2), or was manually added (manual).
+- `source`: Whether the word came from SweWaC, translation lists (T2), or was manually added (manual).
 - `marker`: The grammatical marker of the word, if any, such as an article or infinitive marker.